 The Future of Downstream: Raising the Bar on Turnarounds

-In our workshop, Sodexo Energy & Resources brought together industry leaders from companies such as Phillips66, CPChem, PEMEX, and others to discuss challenges, solutions, and innovation to make turnarounds and outages more efficient.
+In 2022 Sodexo Energy & Resources held our Turnaround Think Tank at the Reuters Downstream Conference.
+This meeting brought together industry leaders from companies such as Phillips66, CPChem, PEMEX, and more to discuss solutions and innovations in making turnarounds and outages more efficient.

-According to Industrial Info Resources (IIR), we’re headed into the “biggest season for maintenance spending in the U.S. and Canadian petroleum refining industry since 2019,” and our workshop attendees had plenty to share.
-If you didn’t attend, not to worry.
-Below is a high-level recap of the discussion.
+According to Industrial Info Resources (IIR), 2023 was set to be the “biggest season for maintenance spending in the U.S. and Canadian petroleum refining industry since 2019,” and our workshop attendees had plenty to share.
+Now heading into Q2 2024, we reflect on some of the insights shared.

 Top challenges facing the turnaround industry today

-With a total of over 1,500 projects planned for 2023 and only 32% today are considered successful, there is still significant room for improvement in the turnaround industry (Source: IIR).
-However, if we’ve learned anything from the Downstream conference, it’s that success remains an uphill battle in the face of a volatile market.
+While over 1,500 projects were planned for 2023 and only 32% were considered successful, there is still significant room for improvement in the turnaround industry (Source: IIR).
+However, if we’ve learned anything from the Downstream conference, it’s that success remains an uphill battle in the face of a still volatile market.
 Here are the top challenges discussed amongst the turnaround industry leaders:

-• Scope control and schedule discipline.
+• Failure to construct a robust blueprint.
 The lack of scope control and a lax schedule discipline continues to put entire projects at risk of being behind.

 Top ways to make turnarounds more efficient

 • Early alignment by management on cost and resources that does not change.
-Although difficult, it’s important for leadership to share common objectives from the onset and firmly agree upon what their teams need to do to accomplish them.
+Although difficult, synchronizing expectations on objectives and cost insulate projects from financial cost of time waste down the road.

 • Engage skilled contractors and partners early with a multi-year view.
 Don’t ignore the efforts of skilled contractors.
 Give them encouragement, treat them with respect and secure their commitment for future work.